 PetWave.com has some relatively extensive information about strokes and cats.
-Their site says to also look for depression, disorientation, uncontrollable circling, seizures, blindness, aggression, vocalization and/or other signs of altered state of mind.
+Their site says to also look for:

 Indoor cats are much less likely to suffer a stroke than outdoor cats, mostly because they are not so likely to encounter trauma, rodenticides, or botflies (Cuterebra) a cause of the aberrant larval migration.

-I for one know a number of people who have had strokes, and the road to recovery can be brutal, gaining from 100 percent to none of the abilities they had prior to the stroke.
+I for one know a number of people who have had strokes, and the road to recovery can be brutal, gaining from zero to 100 percent of the abilities they had prior to the stroke.
 It’s distressing to learn that cats can have strokes, as well.
-If you have a story about a cat that’s had a stroke, please share by posting here.